Index of American Indian languages

 more family members could live in a longhouse.

-Here are some pictures of wigwams, longhouses, and other Native American homes.
+Here are some pictures of wigwams and longhouses.

 Each Lenni Lenape village usually included a rectangular council

 house and a sweat lodge, and some villages were palisaded (surrounded with log walls for protection).

 Native Americans only build a wigwam for fun or to connect with their heritage, not for shelter.
 Most Lenapes live

 in modern houses and apartment buildings, just like you.

 What was Lenni Lenape clothing like?
 Did they wear feather headdresses and face paint?

 Lenape women wore knee-length skirts.
 Lenape men wore breechcloths and leggings.